HtetLinMaung/starless-server/README.md

 Create `graphql` directory at the root of your application and then create two files `schema.gql` and `root.js` at `graphql` directory.

+- `schema.gql` - Construct a schema, using GraphQL schema language
+- `root.js` - The root provides a resolver function for each API endpoint

 Populate `graphql/schema.gql` with the following contents:
 ```
 type Query {